|© UNICEF Liberia/2009/ Gordon|

 MONROVIA, Liberia, 24 November 2009 – When Lydia graduated from school a few months ago, her future should have been boundless.
 She had done well in school and was expecting good results on her university entrance exam.

 But after talking to her family, she realized that even if she passed the exam, it would not matter.
 The family did not have enough money to send their daughter to university.

 It's a common problem in Liberia: At a crucial moment in life, right after high school graduation, many young girls are forced to choose employment over continuing their education.
 "It is very difficult to be an 18-year-old girl in Liberia," says Lydia.
 "We are vulnerable to many dangers."

 Monrovia radio workshop

 In August, Lydia was one of the participants in a week-long radio production workshop for seven young people from Liberia.
-UNICEF Radio – in partnership with UNICEF's 'Back on Track' programme on Education in Emergencies and Post-Crisis Transition, UNICEF Liberia and Talking Drum Studios – conducted the workshop with three boys and four girls chosen from around the country.
+UNICEF Radio – in partnership with UNICEF's ‘Back on Track’ programme on Education in Emergencies and Post-Crisis Transition, UNICEF Liberia and Talking Drum Studios – conducted the workshop with three boys and four girls chosen from around the country.

-Meanwhile, UNICEF Liberia continues to work with community radio programmes throughout the country to involve the new youth journalists and empower young people by giving them the chance to broadcast their voices throughout Liberia.
+Meanwhile, UNICEF Liberia continues to work with community radio programmes throughout the country, in order to involve new youth journalists and empower young people by giving them the chance to broadcast their voices and their views.